Gitea in a Subdirectory with Nginx

 To accomplish this, reverse proxy using a separate location block in the nginx

-We are connecting over a unix socket to access the Gitea instance.
-The forward slashes at the end are important.
+unix socket to access the Gitea instance.
+The forward slashes at the end of

 location /gitea/ {